 5 Ways to Rethink the Future of Residential Development and Design

-Gensler’s Residential Experience Index unpacks the fundamental question: what makes a great living experience?
-Here are five key findings from our research that demonstrate how we’re rethinking the future of residential development.
+Gensler’s Residential Experience Index unpacks what makes a great living experience.
+Here are five key findings that demonstrate how we’re rethinking the future of residential development.

 April 06, 2022 |